mikeschinkel/php-file-scoped-visibility-rfc/md/open-questions.md

 # Open Questions
-1. What is the TBD keyword going to be?
+1. What is the `fileonly` keyword going to be?

-2. Can TBD-declared variables be implemented in a more performant manner and require less memory than regular PHP variables by following any _(additional)_ constraints, even is the optimizing implementation is postponed to a future RFC?
+2. Can `fileonly`-declared variables be implemented in a more performant manner and require less memory than regular PHP variables by following any _(additional)_ constraints, even is the optimizing implementation is postponed to a future RFC?